 They can refer you to a specialist doctor, psychologist or counsellor who can help.
 They may also prescribe medicines to help.
 We have more information about coping with the emotional effects of cancer in our booklet How are you feeling?
-The emotional effects of cancer (page 126).
+The emotional effects of cancer (see page 126).
 If you are a family member or friend If you know someone with cancer, you might find it hard to talk about the cancer or your feelings.
 You might think it is best to pretend everything is fine.
 You might not want to worry them.
 Or you might feel you are letting them down if you admit you are worried or scared.
 But not talking to the person with cancer about how you feel may make them feel alone.
 You can support the person with cancer by listening and talking with them.
 Do not feel you have to talk about the cancer.
 Often it is enough just to listen and let the person with cancer talk when they are ready.
-We have more information in our booklet Talking with someone who has cancer (page 126).
+You may find some of the courses on our Learn Zone website helpful.
+There are courses to help with listening and talking.
+Visit macmillan.org.uk/learnzone to find out more.
+We have more information in our booklet Talking with someone who has cancer (see page 126).
 If you are looking after a family member or friend with cancer, you may be a carer.
-We have more information and practical tips for carers in our booklet Looking after someone with cancer (page 126).
+We have more information and practical tips for carers in our booklets Looking after someone with cancer and A quide for young people looking after someone with cancer (see page 126).
 Talking to children about cancer Deciding what to tell children about cancer is difficult.
 It can be hard to know what to tell them, and you may be worried about upsetting them.
 Children do not always show their feelings, but their behaviour may change at home or at school.
 Talking to children about the cancer can: